gmail spamemail blockinginbox cleanup

 What happens to blocked emails in Gmail?

-Blocked emails automatically go to your Spam folder and don't appear in your inbox.
-Gmail deletes spam emails after 30 days.
+Blocked emails go straight to your Spam folder and never hit your inbox.
+Gmail deletes spam after 30 days.

 Can I unblock a sender if I made a mistake?